-When a "503" AG applies for Medicaid, disregard all OASDI COLAs the AG has received since the last month he or she was eligible for and received both OASDI and SSI benefits.
+When a "503" assistance group applies for Medicaid, disregard all OASDI COLAs the assistance group has received since the last month he or she was eligible for and received both OASDI and SSI benefits.

-To identify a "503" AG, do the following:
+To identify a "503" assistance group, complete the following steps:

-- 1. Determine whether, after April 1977, there has ever been a month in which one of the following conditions existed: - a.
-Was eligible for both OASDI and SSI (a person who received SSI fraudulently does not qualify as a "503" case) - b.
-Received an OASDI check or a retroactive OASDI check and a SSI check for the same month in which he or she was eligible for both OASDI (or retroactive OASDI) and SSI.

-If, no, he or she is not a "503" AG.
-If, yes, and he or she is no longer receiving SSI, do the following:
+- 1. Determine whether, after April 1977, there has ever been a month in which one of the following conditions existed for the applicant or member: - He or she was eligible for both OASDI and SSI (a person who received SSI fraudulently does not qualify as a "503" case). - He or she received an OASDI check or a retroactive OASDI check and a SSI check for the same month in which he or she was eligible for both OASDI (or retroactive OASDI) and SSI. - a.
+If the answer to both questions is "No," the applicant or member is not considered a "503" assistance group. - b.
+If the answer to either of the questions is "Yes," the applicant or member is no longer receiving SSI.
+Proceed to Step 2.

-Determine if he or she is now receiving an OASDI check.
-If he or she is not, he or she is not a "503" AG.
-If he or she is, he or she is a "503" AG.
-He or she will receive a COLA disregard.
+2. Determine if the applicant or member is now receiving an OASDI check.

+- a.
+If the answer is "No," he or she is not a "503" assistance group. - b.
+If the answer is "Yes," he or she is a "503" assistance group and will receive a COLA disregard.
 Enter "Y" on the Individual Nonfinancial>Prior SSI page in CWW.

-If he or she was receiving SSI-E, the state SSI-E (see Section 39.4.1 Elderly, Blind, or Disabled Assets and Income Table) will also be deducted.

-SSI-E AGs are SSI recipients who receive a higher state supplement than regular SSI.
-Persons who receive SSI-E payments must live in one of the following:
+If the applicant or member was receiving SSI-E, the state SSI-E will also be deducted (see Section 39.4.1 Elderly, Blind, or Disabled Assets and Income Table).
+SSI-E assistance groups are SSI recipients who receive a higher state supplement than regular SSI.
+People who receive SSI-E payments must live in one of the following: